Carrasco hit on right arm by liner, Twins beat Indians 9-3

 UP NEXT

 Twins RHP Jake Odorizzi (3-3, 4.19 ERA) will start the series finale.
-Odorizzi allowed a season-high seven earned runs in 3 2/3 innings against Cleveland on May 31.
+RHP Shane Bieber (0-0, 6.35) will be called up from Triple-A Columbus to start for the Indians.

 —